mienxiu/mienxiu.github.io/_posts/2024-06-14-code-simplicity.md

 Here are the three flaws that go against the principles of simplicity:
 - YAGNI (You Aren't Gonna Need It)
-    - Don’t write code until you actually need it, and remove any code that isn’t being used.
+    - Don't write code until you actually need it, and remove any code that isn't being used.
 - Rigid design
     - Code should be designed based on what you know now, not on what you think will happen in the future.
 - Overengineering